TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 ![BTCPay Server shopify step 3](./img/Shopify/step_3.png)
 4. If prompted, click on `Allow custom app development`
 ![BTCPay Server shopify step 4](./img/Shopify/step_4.png)
-5. `Create an app` and name it, e.g. BTCPay Server
+5. `Create an app` and name it, e.g. BTCPay Server, click on `Create App`
 ![BTCPay Server shopify step 5](./img/Shopify/step_5.png)
+![BTCPay Server shopify step 6](./img/Shopify/step_6.png)
 6. On the app page, in `Overview` tab, click on the `Configure Admin API scopes`
-![BTCPay Server shopify step 6](./img/Shopify/step_6.png)
+![BTCPay Server shopify step 7](./img/Shopify/step_7.png)
 7. In the filter admin access scopes type in `Orders`
-![BTCPay Server shopify step 7](./img/Shopify/step_7.png)
 8. In `Orders` enable `read_orders` and `write_orders` and then click `Save`
 ![BTCPay Server shopify step 8](./img/Shopify/step_8.png)
 9. Click on the "API credentials" tab, and then click on the `Install App` in the top right corner and when pop-up window appears click `Install`